skudlur/RISCulator/README.md

 # RISCulator
-RISCulator is a lightweight RISC-V emulator written.
+RISCulator is a lightweight RISC-V emulator.

 ## Installation
 - Install the Rust compiler 'rustc' using rustup.